 - tune into your local ABC radio station.
 Information may change quickly so check regularly for updates and heed any warnings

 - don't overload phone lines with non-emergency calls.
-You must use your mobile phone do it with text
+If you must use your mobile phone send text messages rather than calling

 - don't drive unless it's an emergency